raspy135/Qun-mk2/README.md

 Button | Description
 -------|-------
 1 | LFO SHAPE.  `Saw, Sine, RevSaw, S&H, Square, Triangle, AUX, OSC2, OSC2EG`.
 OSC2EG is the signal from OSC after Envelope Generator processing.
 2 | LFO PULSE WIDTH.
-When it's applied to SAW wave or SINE wave, it will affect to phase offset, it's useful with BPM sync and retrigger.
+When it's applied to the SAW wave or SINE wave, it will affect phase offset.
+It is useful with BPM sync and retrigger.
 3 | LFO TUNE
 4 | KEYSPLIT.
 This is a unique feature of the synth.
-When it is not zero, then note number above the parameter becomes LFO rate controller.
-If you set 60, then C4 or higher note becomes LFO controller.Higher notes will generate higher LFO rate.
-If you press multiple notes, it doubles and triples the rate, great for live performance.
+When it is not zero, then thenote number above the parameter becomes the LFO rate controller.
+If you set 60, then C4 or higher notes control LFO: higher notes will generate higher LFO rates.
+If you press multiple notes, it doubles and triples the rate, which can be great for live performance.
 5 | LFO MOD TUNE.
 MOD modulation to tune.
 6 | LFO MOD WIDTH.
 MOD modulation to pulse width.
 7 | LFO MOD Source. `EG1, EG2, EG3, EG4, AUX, OSC2, OSC2EG, FRQ1, FRQ2`